Abe Lincoln may have said that you can’t always please everyone.

 These beetles are the most common types of beetles in Minnesota that are found on the prairies.
 The adults are approximately 8-10 mm long and may have copper or green coloration with a dark stripe down their back.

 In addition to that, they feed on pollen, nectar, tree sap, leaves, fungi, lichen, mosses, and flowers.
-This is a solitary species that do not form colonies.
+This is a solitary species that does not form colonies.

 33. Hister Beetle

-Hister Beetles eat things like fungi or decaying plant matter like lichens and mosses and decomposing animal carcasses.
+Hister Beetles eat fungi or decaying plant matter like lichens, mosses, and decomposing animal carcasses.

 34. Ivory Marked Beetle